seedevk8s/game-of-life/README.markdown

 ## The book

 Streamline software development with Jenkins, the popular Java-based open source tool that has revolutionized the way teams think about Continuous Integration (CI).
-This complete guide shows you how to automate your build, integration, release, and deployment processes with Jenkins—and demonstrates how CI can save you time, money, and many headaches.
+This complete guide shows you how to automate your build, integration, release, and deployment processes with Jenkins�봞nd demonstrates how CI can save you time, money, and many headaches.

 Ideal for developers, software architects, and project managers, Jenkins: The Definitive Guide is both a CI tutorial and a comprehensive Jenkins reference.
 Through its wealth of best practices and real-world tips, you'll discover how easy it is to set up a CI service with Jenkins.